Chart Color Schemes

 Gateshead faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.1%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 8.4%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.9%).
-Vocational credentials are prevalent, with 40.2% of residents aged 15+ holding them, including advanced diplomas (7.0%) and certificates (33.2%).
-Educational participation is high, with 29.9% currently enrolled in formal education: 11.1% in primary, 8.9% in secondary, and 2.7% in tertiary education.
+Vocational credentials are held by 40.2% of residents aged 15 and above, with advanced diplomas at 7.0% and certificates at 33.2%.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education: 11.1% in primary, 8.9% in secondary, and 2.7% in tertiary education.

 Educational participation is notably high, with 29.9% of residents currently enrolled in formal education.
 This includes 11.1% in primary education, 8.9% in secondary education, and 2.7% pursuing tertiary education.